cassiano/memoize-ts/README.md

 ## Known limitations:

-- The current implementation does not support optional parameters (with or without default values), due to the way TypeScript's function overloading works.
-A simple solution is to pack all parameters either in a plain object or a tuple, passed as a _single_ parameter:
+- The current implementation does not support optional parameters (with or without default values), due to the way TS's function overloading works.
+A simple solution is to pack all parameters either in a plain object or a tuple, and pass them as a
+  _single_ parameter, allowing TS to infer all types (including the optional ones) correctly.

 This will not work: